ThatOneGriff/task_tracker/README.md

 # Task Tracker CLI

 This project got me to make a simple task tracking tool.
-I give credit for the idea to roadmap.sh.
-One of the rules said not to use any external dependencies, but I decided to break it for the self-ed sake.
+I took the idea from here: https://roadmap.sh/projects/task-tracker One of the rules said not to use any external dependencies, but I decided to break it for the self-ed sake.

 Huge credit to nlohmann!
 Link to his amazing JSON library: https://github.com/nlohmann/json